 What can hinder the automation process

 There are organizational difficulties associated with the human reliability factor, and there are technical ones related to the data in the customer’s accounting system.
 The issue that comes up the most during the transition to an automated inventory management system is the frequent sabotage from the employee side.
 It is up to the management to resolve this issue.
 The CEO must oversee the process: appoint people responsible for the implementation of the new system, communicate with the team, and accept feedback from the company providing the software.
+At LEAFIO, we pay special attention to building relationships with the clients, because when the client invests in our product, they don’t just acquire high-quality software; they gain a long-term consulting partnership.

 Another problem that interferes with automation is the inaccuracy of the data required for the inventory management system operation.
 Most of the time, many things are missing from the accounting system of the network, e.g. the multiplicity of packaging for an order.
 It is extremely important for inventory management to have correct data on: